 A reasonable start where the new generation is producing incomes.
 For most of them is a dead-end because of legislation and corruption.
 Ten to 30 years more to wait is too much endurance.
 So are demanding prosperity now (in Lebanon, Europe, or the World) and chose to live abroad accepting limited options working for other societies (read tribes), fewer rights in exchange for the temporary illusion of wealth through money.
-By definition, an Arab is happy with less properties and more connections.
+By definition, an Arab is happy with fewer properties and more connections.
 Not anymore.
 They lost the magic of Arabian nights.

 Beirut, it is not a comfortable place.
 But it is a home for Love expressed in so many religions that are protected under its beauty.
 Some are running, hoping for a good, and some chose the liberty to fight — all with the same desire for a better future.
 The world is changing for everyone and I think the only commitment who can keep you alive is the faith in your hart.